 From April 2017, the Older People in Acute Care programme joined with the SPSP Acute Adult programme to become the Acute Care Portfolio.
 ‘Frailty at the front door’ work now has its own separate page on the ibub website.

 Benefits of programme

 This programme will continue to contribute to the growing awareness of key issues in older people’s care, specifically delirium and frailty, and has already influenced practice in this area.
-An impact report of the work from April 2012 – March 2015 describes the approach taken, provides brief case studies and includes examples of progress (HIS, July 2015).
+An impact report (PDF) of the work from April 2012 – March 2015 describes the approach taken, provides brief case studies and includes examples of progress (HIS, July 2015).